Kidney stone disease

-Kidney stone disease or urinary stone disease is a crystallopathy that occurs when there are too many minerals in the urine and not enough liquid or hydration.
-This imbalance causes tiny pieces of crystal to aggregate and form hard masses, or calculi (stones) in the upper urinary tract.
-Because renal calculi typically form in the kidney, if small enough, they are able to leave the urinary tract via the urine stream.
-A small calculus may pass without causing symptoms.
-However, if a stone grows to more than 5 mm, it can cause a blockage of the ureter, resulting in extremely sharp and severe pain (renal colic) in the lower back that often radiates downward to the groin.
-A calculus may also result in blood in the urine, vomiting (due to severe pain), swelling of the kidney, or painful urination.
+Kidney stone disease or urinary stone disease is a crystallopathy that occurs when there is an excess of minerals in the urine and not enough liquid or hydration.
+This imbalance causes tiny crystals to aggregate and form hard masses, or calculi (stones), in the upper urinary tract.
+Because renal calculi typically form in the kidney, if small enough they may pass out of the urinary tract through the urine stream.
+A small calculus may pass without causing any symptoms.
+However, if a stone grows to more than 5 mm, it can cause blockage of the ureter, resulting in extremely sharp and severe pain (renal colic) in the lower back that often radiates to the groin.
+A calculus may also result in blood in the urine, vomiting (owing to severe pain), swelling of the kidney, or painful urination.
 About half of all people who have had a kidney stone are likely to develop another within ten years.

 Renal is Latin for "kidney", while nephro is the Greek equivalent.
-Lithiasis (Gr.) and calculus (Lat.- pl. calculi) both mean stone.
+Lithiasis (Greek) and calculus (Latin; plural calculi) both mean stone.
+Hence, kidney stones are sometimes known as renal calculi or nephroliths, and the condition may be known as nephrolithiasis.

-Kidney with calcium deposits and a partially formed stag horn calculus.

-Kidney stones.
-One entire stone (the bigger one) and another one fragmented in small pieces after extracorporeal shock wave lithotripsy (ESWL).

 Most calculi form by a combination of genetics and environmental factors.
 Risk factors include high urine calcium levels, obesity, certain foods, some medications, calcium supplements, gout, hyperparathyroidism, and not drinking enough fluids.
 Calculi form in the kidney when minerals in urine are at high concentrations.
 The diagnosis is usually based on symptoms, urine testing, and medical imaging.
 Blood tests may also be useful.
 Calculi are typically classified by their location, being referred to medically as nephrolithiasis (in the kidney), ureterolithiasis (in the ureter), or cystolithiasis (in the bladder).
-Calculi are also classified by what they are made of, such as from calcium oxalate, uric acid, struvite, or cystine.
+Calculi are also classified by what they are made of, such as calcium oxalate, uric acid, struvite, or cystine.